sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

     RelayMetaInfo = {
         ; Tuple of published-time and descriptor digest.
         ? desc : [ uint , bstr ],
         ; What flags are assigned to this relay?
+We use a ; string->value encoding here so that only the authorities ; who have an opinion on the status of a flag for a relay need ; to vote yes or no on it.
         ? flags : { *tstr=>bool },
-        ; self-declared bandwidth.
+        ; The relay's self-declared bandwidth.
         ? bw : uint,
-        ; measured bandwidth.
+        ; The relay's measured bandwidth.
         ? mbw : uint,
+        ; The fingerprint of the relay's RSA identity key.
+        ? rsa-id : RSAIdentityFingerprint
     }
-    ; SNIP information can just be voted on.
+    ; SNIP information can just be voted on directly; the formats ; are the same.
     RelaySNIPInfo = SNIPRouterData

+    ; Legacy information is used to build legacy consensuses, but ; not actually required by walking onions clients.
     RelayLegacyInfo = {
+       ; Mapping from consensus version to microdescriptor digests ; and microdescriptors.
        ? mds : [ *Microdesc ],
+       ; Sha1 descriptor digest.
+For use in "ns" flavored consensus.
        ? sha1-desc : bstr,
     }

+    ; Microdescriptor votes now include the digest AND the ; microdescriptor-- see note.
     Microdesc = [
        low : uint,
        high : uint,